Download the 2021 version of our Constitution & Bylaws by clicking here (PDF file).

 ARTICLE VIII – Amendments

 Amendments of this Constitution may be proposed by the Executive Committee or by the petition of any twenty (20) members presented to the Executive Committee at least one hundred (100) days before the annual meeting.
-All amendments so proposed shall be distributed by the honorary Secretary to the membership at least sixty (60) days before the annual meeting with or without the recommendation of the Executive Committee.
-Voting shall be by postal or secure internet ballot and such ballots must be posted to the Secretary at least thirty (30) days before the annual meeting.
+All amendments so proposed shall be distributed by the honorary Secretary to the membership at least thirty (30) days before the General Assembly with or without the recommendation of the Executive Committee.
+Voting shall be by secure internet ballot and a voting period of at least thirty (30) days shall be allowed.
 The approval of at least three-quarters of the members in good standing of the Society who vote upon the proposed amendment shall be required for its passage.
 No amendment shall be made to the Constitution which shall cause the Society to cease to be Charity-at-Law.